irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/GeneralRobotDesign/DistanceSensors.md

 # Distance Sensors

-There are various types of distance sensors, which can use either sound or light to sense how far away the robot is from something else.
-In WPILib, you would use an AnalogInput, which would return a double value (rational number) which indicates how many volts were detected by the sensor.
-This value will differ based on the sensor and its placement, so you can tell through experimentation what the values mean.
-It is also possible to use a more complex sensor that would need to have code written for it to use I2C or another protocol to let the RoboRIO communicate with the sensor.
+There are various types of distance sensors, which use either sound or light to sense how far the robot is from an object.
+In WPILib, you would use an AnalogInput, which returns a double value (rational number) indicating how many volts were detected by the sensor.

+This value will differ based on the sensor and its placement, so experimentation is needed to interpret the readings.
+It is also possible to use a more complex sensor that requires custom code to communicate via I2C or another protocol with the RoboRIO.